wrong1man/SimpleChatRooms/readme.md

 ```bash
 celery -A SimpleChatRooms worker -P threads --concurrency=1 --loglevel=info
  ```
 Note: The Celery task server is not required for the project to run - however logging and fetching older messages wont work properly.
+And not running it might involve commenting the task triggers to keep functionality.

 If you're using PostgreSQL, you can increase concurrency.